-Georgia was also occasionally among the top five largest global hazelnut exporters.
-But in 2015-16, reports began creeping in that the Asian brown marmorated stink bug was beginning to wreak havoc in the country’s western, hazelnut-growing regions, and that it might chew through the harvest of the precious nut, a crop that supports some 50,000 growers and processors in the country.
+Georgia has also occasionally been among the top five largest global hazelnut exporters.
+But in 2015-16, reports began creeping in that the Asian brown marmorated stink bug was beginning to wreak havoc in the country’s western, hazelnut-growing regions, and that it might chew through the harvest of the precious nut: a crop that supports some 50,000 growers and processors in the country.
 By 2018, the hazelnut harvest had reached a historic low.

 But this year, many are already breathing a sigh of relief.
 The August-late November harvest data show that nearly 11,000 tonnes of hazelnuts were exported, up a whopping 37% over the same period in 2019, generating $59.3 million in revenue (+47% y/y), compared to last year’s paltry $38.8 million.
 Hazelnut growers predict this year’s total exports will exceed 50,000 tonnes, and given that despite the pandemic, prices for nuts are up 7% as well, the final year-end data are likely to reflect a bumper year.

 The Georgian Hazelnut Growers Association, which has more than 25,000 hazelnut-farmer members and covers at least half of all hazelnut production in the country, did much of the heavy lifting in recent years, in partnership with USAID and the Georgian Ministry of Agriculture, to put the industry back on its feet.

 Executive Director of the Georgian Hazelnut Growers Association Giorgi Todua told Investor.ge that work on combating both the stink bug and fungal diseases began back in 2017, when the group had just several hundred farmers.